 the Department of Sanitation, Water and Solid Waste for Development (Sandec)

 at the Swiss Federal Institute of Aquatic Science and Technology (Eawag);

 the water@leeds research group of the University of Leeds (UoL);

 the Water, Engineering and Development Centre (WEDC) of Loughborough University,

-and the Water and Sanitation Program (WSP) of the World Bank.
+and the World Bank - Water and Sanitation Program (WSP).